Managing Leadership Talent in a VUCA World

 The world is continuously evolving, and the recent unprecedented situation has had a big impact on organizations globally.
 To cope with the unpredictable times, organizations need to start adopting new practices and adapt to the changes.
 According to a study by Deloitte, which uncovered the main leadership requirements of the 21st century, 81% of the respondents agreed that the ability to lead in a more complex and ambiguous environment is the most crucial.
 But what does this translate to leaders?
 What different practices should leaders adopt in a world that is best described as ‘VUCA’?

 What is a VUCA world?

 VUCA is very relevant for the world of work today, but it is not a very new concept.
-The ‘VUCA’ concept originated in the US military in the late 1990s describes an environment characterized by: Volatility, Uncertainty, Complexity and Ambiguity.
-It was an acknowledgment that the ‘certainties’ of cold war world were over, and that new and unpredictable challenges are inevitable.
+The ‘VUCA’ concept originated in the US military in the late 1990s describes an environment characterized by: Volatility, Uncertainty, Complexity, and Ambiguity.
+It was an acknowledgment that the ‘certainties’ of the cold war world were over and that new and unpredictable challenges are inevitable.

 Well-known visionary and author, Bob Johansen writes in his book, Leaders Make the Future: Ten New Leadership Skills for an Uncertain World, leaders will increasingly face challenges that have no solutions.
 Of course, they will have to make decisions anyway.

 Leading successfully in a VUCA world requires leaders to have specific attributes and is also dependent on the work environment or context under which leaders perform.
 The context is critical as different leadership attributes are relevant to performance in different contexts e.g., attributes required for managing a team in the Covid era, i.e., in a virtual context is different from the pre-covid scenario.

 In a world where organizations require constant re-direction and agility to be prepared for future challenges, a question we often ask our clients is ‘who amongst the current employees has leadership attributes to be successful for imminent business challenges’.